jeanlucdupont/cafe-attack/README.md

 - If NTLMv2: Use John the Ripper or Hashcat with targeted wordlists/masks.

 **Disclaimer**
 - This project is for educational and lab use only.
-(It does not at this stage anyway)
+(It does not work at this stage anyway)
 - Do not run these tools on any network without explicit authorization.
 Unauthorized use can cause denial of service and legal consequences.